Tom Eaton (comedian)

 Tom Eaton (born April 8, 1982) is a prop comic.
+Eaton has performed his comedy act in over three countries and on two continents.
 He tours nationally in the U.S. with his "trunk o' junk", the trademark of his prop comedy.
-Eaton has performed his comedy act in over three countries and on two continents.

 Biography

 Early life

 Eaton was born in Orange County, California, on April 8, 1982.
 He is the son of Thomas Eaton Sr., a sandwich magnate from Wisconsin.
 He began performing in junior high school theater, playing the role of Sancho Panza in the Spiro Agnew Junior High School production of Man of La Mancha.